 It is not illegal for an employer or other covered entity to favor an older worker over a younger one, even if both workers are age 40 or older.
 Discrimination can occur when the victim and the person who inflicted the discrimination are both over 40.

 It is unlawful to harass or discriminate against an employee because of his or her age.
 Discrimination is not just acts taken against an older employee, it can also include offensive remarks about the employee’s age.
 Although minor remarks may be insufficient, discrimination is illegal when it is frequent or severe so as to create a hostile or offensive work environment or when it results in an adverse employment decision (such as the employee being fired or demoted).
 The harasser can be the victim’s supervisor, a supervisor in another area, a co-worker, or someone who is not an employee at the company, such as a client or customer.

 In addition Age Discrimination can be hidden in the employer’s employment policies and practices.
 An employment policy or practice that applies to everyone, regardless of age, can be illegal if it has a negative impact on applicants or employees who are 40 years of age or older and not based on a reasonable factor other than age.
 Age discrimination claims are very complex.
-If you feel you were discriminated in this regard, you should contact the Akin Law Group for a free consultation.
+If you feel you were discriminated in this regard, you should contact the age discrimination attorneys at the Akin Law Group for a free consultation.

 Disability discrimination is well defined in the Americans with Disabilities Act as well as New York and New Jersey state laws.
 Disability discrimination occurs when an employer treats a qualified individual with a disability who is an employee or a job applicant unfavorably because he/she has a disability.
 The law forbids disability discrimination when it comes to any aspect of employment, including hiring, firing, pay, job assignments, promotions, layoff, training, fringe benefits, and any other term or condition of employment regarding a worker with a disability (actual or perceived).